plasticityai/coldbrew/README.md

 We've shown how bridge variables are returned when using `getVariable` and `get_variable`.
 There are many other places where bridge variables are implicitly returned or created.

 For example, `runFunction`, `runFunctionAsync`, `run_function`, and `run_function_async` can all return bridge variables if the data is not JSON-serializable.
 Also, any property or method on a bridge variable that is not JSON-serializable is returned as a bridge variable.
 Moreover, if you pass a bridge variable as an argument to a function that will be run in the other language, it will recieve a reference to the original variable and it should "just work".
-If you pass a non JSON-serializable variable to a function that will be run in the other language, it will automatically be converted to a bridge variable in the other language.
+If you pass a non JSON-serializable variable to a function that will be run in the other language, it will automatically be converted and accessible as a bridge variable in the other language.

 #### Bridge Variable Garbage Collection
 When creating a bridge variable, a reference to the "real" variable is held in the other language's interpreter to prevent the value from being garbage collected.

-In JavaScript, there are no hooks for the garbage collector, so when a bridge variable is created with `getVariable()` it needs to be explicitly told when it is done being used to remove the reference in the Python interpreter so the memory can be released.
+In JavaScript, there are no hooks for the garbage collector so when a bridge variable is created with `getVariable()`, it needs to be explicitly told when it is done being used to remove the reference in the Python interpreter so the memory can be released.
 You can do this by calling the `__destroy__()` method on the bridge variable.
 Once destroyed, you should not access the bridge variable anymore and it should be considered invalid.
 You can check if a variable is already destroyed, by using the `__destroyed__` property.
 If you want to destroy all bridge variables created at once, run `Coldbrew.destroyAllVariables()`.

 In Python, there are hooks for the garbage collector so we know when a bridge variable created by `get_variable()` is garbage collected and can de-reference the variable in JavaScript as well, so there are no memory leaks.